Riskjuggler/mazewalker/README.md

 **Known issues**

+- Sometimes it will find the end before it's actually the end and sometimes it won't recognize it as at the end - LLM hallucinations
 - The prompt that creates the maze took several hours of trial and error to get to this point.
 It still doesn't always produce a maze that can be completed.
 The program will stop once the mouse gets trapped so no worries about endless loops or anything.
 - For some reason I didn't take the time yet to sort out, occasionally it will generate a maze that is of odd lengths so the player position step will error out.
 Just re-start.